Supernus Announces Fourth Quarter and Full Year 2022 Financial Results

 - Anticipates approximately 30% growth at the midpoint of full year 2023 total revenues guidance compared to full year 2022, excluding revenues of Trokendi XR®

 ROCKVILLE, Md., Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Supernus Pharmaceuticals, Inc. (Nasdaq: SUPN), a biopharmaceutical company focused on developing and commercializing products for the treatment of central nervous system (CNS) diseases, today announced financial results for the fourth quarter and full year of 2022 and associated Company developments.
+28, 2023 (GLOBE NEWSWIRE) -- Supernus Pharmaceuticals, Inc. SUPN, a biopharmaceutical company focused on developing and commercializing products for the treatment of central nervous system (CNS) diseases, today announced financial results for the fourth quarter and full year of 2022 and associated Company developments.

 "In 2022, we continued to execute on our long-term growth strategy focusing on successfully transitioning from our legacy and mature products to our growth products, and finished the year with record revenues of $667.2 million, up 15% from the prior year," said Jack Khattar, President and CEO of Supernus.
 "Based on this successful transition and with a solid foundation, we are confident that our growth drivers will allow us to offset the impact coming from loss of exclusivity for Trokendi XR and position us well to drive strong revenue and non-GAAP operating income growth in 2024 and beyond."